Irritable bowel syndrome (IBS) is a health problem involving the digestive system.

 Chinese medicine strives to view the person in a wholistic way, where all signs and symptoms, strengths and weaknesses are operating in an interconnected web of cause and effect, connecting parts of the body within the person, and connecting the person to their natural and social environment.

 There are different frameworks in Chinese medicine that may be referred to when assessing someone with IBS symptoms.
-Following are two examples of how different presentations of IBS may be assessed with Chinese medicine.

 People with IBS symptoms that are affected by stress might be viewed according to the TCM pattern “Liver overacting on Spleen-Pancreas”.
 This is a short-hand label that refers to complex inter-relationships that occur when stress impacts the digestive system.